vulkayes/vulkayes-thesis/documents/design/design.md

 Where performance is critical, programmers often fall back to the "classical" languages such as C and C++.
 These languages, however, are often burdened by legacy, backwards compatiblity and outdated design concepts.

 C is a very simple and fast language.
-However, programming industry has changed quite a lot since its first appearance 48 years ago[@clang].
+However, programming industry has changed quite a lot since its first appearance 48 years ago&nbsp;[@clang].
 Concepts common at the time in programming, such as easy low-level memory access and easy mapping to machine instruction, are hardly transferrable to todays high-level requirements of programming.

 C++ attempted to extend C with a useful standard library of data types, algorithms and other features.
 This made C++ a much better candidate at creating complex performance-critical applications.
 However, stemming from C, it still caries the burden of past decisions.
 Writing sound code often requires the programmer to be _more_ expressive and pay more attention to intricacies of the language.
 This comes at an expense in code quality, readability and sometimes programmer sanity.
+Even newer versions of the language such as C++17 and C++20 aim to be mostly backwards compatible, so new features require new syntax, which still leaves lot of room for error by using the older syntax constructs and types with less safety.

 The Rust programming language became a natural choice for this project because goals 2. and 3. are already core concepts of the language itself.
 Unlike C, it has extensive standard library and was designed for high-level programming.
 Unlike C++, higher code safety requires _less_ work from the programmer.
 That is, safety is enforced by the language features in form of statical analysis.